When the Planto team asks our female users about what they are doing to achieve their life goals, 70% of our female respondents say

 Alpha males may rule Wall Street but women quietly achieve better results.

 Due to the cautious nature of women, our tendencies to look for long term stability and our practice of seeking advice from professionals when needed has led us to be better investors.

 Men, on the other hand, tend to be overconfident about their decisions and more likely to actively trade stocks which leads to over-trading which dilutes performance.

-According to a study by Fidelity, women outperform men in investing by 0.4%.
+women outperform men in investing by 0.4%.
 At first glance, this may appear to be a minor difference but can have a long term impact given women also save more than men.